Bonkers

 Here’s just the latest revelation from these Jan 6th related texts we keep hearing about.
 In a way it’s more of the same but the details are telling.
 This one turns on Rep. Scott Perry (R-PA), yet another far-right House member, now the head of the Freedom Caucus.
-In the days after Biden was declared the winner of the 2020 election he was texting Mark Meadows insisting that Meadows get DNI John Ratcliffe (another House right-winger who Trump had installed as chief of US intelligence based on essentially no professional background) to have the NSA “immediately seize and begin looking for international comms related to Dominion.”
+In the days after Biden was declared the winner of the 2020 election he was texting Mark Meadows insisting that Meadows get DNI John Ratcliffe (another House right-winger who Trump had installed as chief of U.S. intelligence based on essentially no professional background) to have the NSA “immediately seize and begin looking for international comms related to Dominion.”
 Basically he was pushing the idea that China had hacked Dominion’s voting machines to make Biden the winner.

 Real IndependenceMade Possible By Members